Something went wrong

 The components of the primary analysis, all-cause mortality and CV-related hospitalizations, were evaluated individually.
 All-cause mortality was analyzed with the use of a Cox proportional-hazards model, with treatment and the stratification factors treated as covariates.
 The CV-related hospitalization analysis was based on a Poisson regression model with treatment, transthyretin (TTR) status (hereditary and wild-type), New York Heart Association (NYHA) baseline class (NYHA classes I and II combined versus NYHA Class III), treatment-by-TTR genotype interaction, and treatment-by-NYHA baseline classification interaction terms as factors.

-VYNDAMAX is the only treatment with a Class 1 recommendation for ATTR cardiac amyloidosis in the ACC/AHA/HFSA Guidelines5¶
+VYNDAMAX has a Class 1 recommendation for ATTR cardiac amyloidosis in the AHA/ACC/HFSA Guidelines5

 Next: Impact on health-related quality of life and functional capacity